 - Mounting: most combos ship with a universal canopy for wall, ceiling, or end-mounting; verify backbox locations before rough-in.

-- Unswitched feed: provide an unswitched branch so charging and transfer work regardless of lighting controls.
+- Unswitched feed: provide an unswitched branch so charging and transfer work regardless of lighting controls (critical to maintaining UL 924-ready operation).

 - Head aiming: after power-up, aim heads to eliminate shadows at the door landing and first steps beyond the swing.